KevJord76/milestone-project-2/README.md

 ### Content

-- The numeric sort function that I used to order my lottery games random numbers in the correct order was discovered on [W3Schools](www.w3schools.com)
+- The numeric sort function that I used to order my lottery games random numbers in the correct order was discovered on [w3Schools](www.w3schools.com)
-- The idea to create buttons for the lottery games and their styling was based on Code Institute's Love Maths walkthrough project and modified to suit the needs of this application [Love Maths](https://code-institute-org.github.io/love-maths/index.html)
+- The idea to create buttons for the lottery games and their styling was based on Code Institute's Love Maths walkthrough project and modified to suit the needs of this web application [Love Maths](https://code-institute-org.github.io/love-maths/index.html)
 - The favicon that I used was converted from an image to an icon using [Convertio](https://convertio.co/)
-- The font I used for this application is Nunito Sans.
+- The font I used for this web application is Nunito Sans.
 I discovered this font on [Google fonts](https://fonts.google.com)

 ### Media

-- The images used for the logo and lottery section of my application were taken from [Clipartmax](https://www.clipartmax.com)
+- The images used for the logo and lottery section of my web application were taken from [Clipartmax](https://www.clipartmax.com)